Tap Into The Power Of Word Of Mouth Referralon 1st February 2018

 There are so many and your local area will have them.
 These groups are full of people wanting to do business.
 There are the major networks like 4N – which have thousands of members or little local groups.
 They each have their own style.

-These events are usually done for work convenience, early on before the real day starts so you may need to get up quite early – which for some freelancers goes against the grain but don’t be lazy, as there is business out there!
-They can include great business lectures and when you are immersed in the local business community – even if it’s just a few breakfasts and conversations, you’ll soon see that you’ll be taken more seriously and sooner or later commissions do come.
+These events are all about not getting in the way of your working day and are held early in the morning.
+For some freelancers this concept goes against the grain but don’t be lazy, there is business out there and the early bird catches the worm!
+They can include great business lectures and when you are immersed in the local business community, even if it’s just a few breakfasts and conversations, you’ll soon see that you’ll be taken more seriously and sooner or later commissions come.
 A great deal of people at these events are freelancers or one-man operations that use them for lead generation.

 Prepare your pitch

-If you do go to networking events and clubs then you may be expected to present a little pitch to the rest of the group each time you go – but don’t shy from this as it’s a great opportunity.
-Practice and practice your pitch to be engaging and make sure it answers the needs of businesses and is not just all about you and who you are.
+If you do go to networking events and clubs then you may be expected to present a little pitch to the rest of the group each time you go.
+Don’t shy from this as it’s a great opportunity.
+Practice your pitch to be engaging and make sure it answers the needs of businesses and is not just all about you and who you are.
 You should have a couple of lines prepared to describe your business in a face to face moment – say drinking coffee with others at the reception to the event.
 It’s amazing how many people struggle to explain in a very short way exactly what they do for people.

 Basic marketing materials

 Business cards are more important than you think.
 Yes, everyone has them but some turn to online services that are cheap and cheerful.
-Fine, but in the context of meeting other business people you often find at networking events, business cards are the most obvious first contact branding exercise.
+This can show you up at business events.
+Other business people at networking events will see your business card as your first example of professionalism.
+They are your first chance at direct marketing.
 They will say how cheap or luxurious your standards are, how much you care about details and they will be your first impression in terms of the initial look at your brand values.
 Be creative, invest in a little quality if you can.
 First impressions do last.

 Link up on social media

-The follow-up, if not email – is obviously on social media – especially business related social media like LinkedIn.
+Follow-up on email or on social media, especially through business related social media like LinkedIn.
 If you have a Find a Creative Pro premium account you can show off your work in the Projects section, plus explain your background and who you have worked with.
 Make sure your social media and any websites you are sharing are up to date and well presented.
 LinkedIn profiles need to say what you do in an elevator pitch style – not just a job title.
-You should also have a picture of yourself (a good one) as there’s nothing worse than a faceless grey ‘shadow man’ where no pic has been uploaded.
+You should also have a good professional picture of yourself.
+There’s nothing worse than a faceless grey ‘shadow man’ where no picture has been uploaded.

 Your next client could be anywhere